FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Experiment Setup

 \subsection{Evaluation Criteria}

-To evaluate the predictive performance of each method, we use metrics that can be computed via the confusion matrix of binary classification: accuracy, precision, recall, and F1 score.
-These criteria were selected since (a)~they are widely used in both software analytics~\cite{menzies2014sharing} and fairness literature~\cite{hardt2016equality,pleiss2017fairness,9286091,Biswas_2020,zhang2020white} and (b)~we are comparing our results to that of Chakraborty et al.'s FSE'21 paper, which uses the same set of criteria.
+To evaluate the predictive performance of each method, we use metrics computed by the confusion matrix of binary classification: accuracy, precision, recall, and F1 score.
+These criteria are selected since (a)~they are widely used in both software analytics~\cite{local_tse,menzies2014sharing} and fairness literature~\cite{9286091,Biswas_2020,hardt2016equality,pleiss2017fairness,zhang2020white} and (b)~the latest benchmark method in our experiment, Fair-SMOTE, uses the exact same set of criteria.
 The definitions of performance metrics are shown in Table~\ref{tab:metrics2}.

 To assess the effectiveness of mitigating bias, we use fairness metrics as introduced in Table~\ref{tab:metrics}, some of which are also computed based on the confusion matrix of binary classification.
 The group fairness metrics aim to evaluate whether different social groups, as identified by their protected attributes, receive statistically similar prediction outcomes by the classification model.
-The individual fairness metric, denoted as flip rate, is designed based on the intuition of procedural justice.
+The individual fairness metric, denoted as Flip Rate, is designed based on the intuition of procedural justice.
 By definition, when individuals that are similar to each other regardless the protected attributes, they shall receive similar prediction outcomes (in this case of binary classification, the same outcome).
-To assess this criterion, we use the following situation testing tactic: \begin{itemize} \item For each instance in testing data, flip the protected attribute. \item Pass the edited data instances into the classification model \item Record the times where the new prediction outcome differs from the original one. \end{itemize} It is noteworthy that the situation testing is also used in Fair-SMOTE.
+To assess this criterion, we use the following situation testing tactic: \begin{itemize} \item For each instance in testing data, flip the protected attribute. \item Pass the edited data instances into the classification model \item Record the times where the new prediction outcome differs from the original one. \end{itemize} It is noteworthy that the situation testing is also used in prior work~\cite{Chakraborty2021BiasIM}.
 The major difference is that Fair-SMOTE uses situation testing as a technique to identify and remove bias-introducing instances whereas in this paper we only use it to assess the extent of individual fairness for all the methods examined in the experiment.